rss2023/web-prod/_information/sponsorship.md

 3. Logos directly on the conference platform and acknowledgements on roboticsconference.org

-Please contact Alberto Rodriguez <albertor@mit.edu> or Dylan Shell <dshelll@tamu.edu> if you are interested in supporting RSS 2021.
+Please contact Alberto Rodriguez <albertor@mit.edu> or Dylan Shell <dshell@tamu.edu> if you are interested in supporting RSS 2021.